 1. Are the following processes defined for your business?
-4. Do you have a staff induction session? (a) scope of repair work (b) employee training, competence and A Yes - it reflects their role in the business, qualifications (c) repair methods to be used (d) equipment $\vartheta$ tools available (e) materials available (f) a management process B Yes - a general overview of the business (g) record of inspections and outcomes C Not usually A Yes - all D No induction is completed B More than half C less than half 5. , D None at all or manufacturer competence programme?
-A Yes 2 .
+4. Do you have a staff induction session? (a) scope of repair work (b) employee training, competence and A Yes - it reflects their role in the business, qualifications (c) repair methods to be used (d) equipment θ tools available (e) materials available (f) a management process B Yes - a general overview of the business (g) record of inspections and outcomes C Not usually A Yes - all D No induction is completed B More than half C less than half 5.
+Do you use a Technician Accreditation Scheme, NVQ programme or manufacturer competence programme?
+D None at all A Yes 2 .
 What does your repair process look like?
-B No A It is documented, filed and kept up to date - B Most of it is documented Ь. How do you record and manage your technicians training and qualifications?
+B No A It is documented, filed and kept up to date ~ B Most of it is documented ь.
+How do you record and manage your technicians training and qualifications?
 C It is all in my head · D I do not have a repair process A Annual training needs are identified, training provided and the effectiveness verified 3.
 Do you have the following elements documented?
-B Annual training needs are identified and training provided (a) People: job descriptions, reporting lines, training and C We leave it to the individual technician to determine development records (b) Repair methods: damage assessment, D We have no records estimating, parts removal and replacement, finished, quality (c) Equipment & Tools: availability, types (d) Materials: parts, components, fasteners - source, ordering, refinishing, 7.
-Do you have recognized repair methods readily available for receiving, storage, issue your staff to consult?
+B Annual training needs are identified and training provided (a) People: job descriptions, reporting lines, training and C We leave it to the individual technician to determine development records (b) Repair methods: damage assessment, estimating, parts removal and replacement, finished, quality D We have no records (c) Equipment & Tools: availability, types (d) Materials: parts, components, fasteners - source, ordering, refinishing, receiving, storage, issue 7.
+Do you have recognized repair methods readily available for your staff to consult?
 A Yes - all these are defined and documented A Yes B Most of it is documented but in different places B Usually C It is passed on verbally C They have to ask D Nothing is documented, everyone does it differently D None available Continue